Feast-Finder/Feast-Finder/ReadMe.md

 - Azure (for cloud hosting)
 - Docker

-## Prerequisites:
+## Prerequisites ✅:

 None!
 Simply boot up a web browser of your choice and navigate to http://feastfinder.centralus.cloudapp.azure.com/

-## Running Locally:
+## Running Locally 🧑‍💻:

-Prerequisites:
+**Prerequisites:**
 - Docker Compose 2.35.0

 <br>

-Running:
+**Running:**

-1.)
-Clone the Git repository locally
+- Clone the Git repository locally

-2.)
-Navigate into the repository in a terminal window
+- Navigate into the repository in a terminal window

-3.)
-Run 'docker compose up --build'
+- Run 'docker compose up --build'

-4.)
-In a web browser of your choice, navigate to http://localhost
+- In a web browser of your choice, navigate to http://localhost

-## Running Tests:
+## Running Tests 🧑‍🔬:

 TODO